coolmintmild/bert_attention_map/items/README.md

-# Description of each column
+# Description of each column of item files

 id: index<br />
 Stimulus: item number<br />